milonmaze/privacy-terms-observatory/help.dropbox.com/accounts-billing/security/cookies.md

 For more information on how to control and access your personal data, please see our privacy policy FAQ.
 If you’d like to reach out to Dropbox regarding the use of data collected from cookies, contact our Data Protection Officer at privacy@dropbox.com.

-Other ways to get help
-Community
-Twitter
-Contact support
 Was this article helpful?

 Yes, thanks!